 Keeping tinnitus diaries.
 Most everybody does it at first in order to try to "figure out" his or her tinnitus.
 But once you have figured out that you cannot figure out your tinnitus, which takes a week or two at most, then why continue the diary?
 Indeed continuing to keep a tinnitus diary serves only to force you to think about your tinnitus more instead of less.

+Talking about your tinnitus once, twice, three times or more a day with your spouse or partner.
 Turns out that it is very rare that at any given time tinnitus presents a true emergency.
-It is more typical that there are huge non-emergent swings in tinnitus-related distress (due to any number of factors), and whenever you are having a bad time of it, you naturally want to discuss it with your spouse or partner, a person who has a vested interest in your well-being.
+It is more typical that there are huge non-emergency swings in tinnitus-related distress, and whenever you are having a bad time of it, you naturally want to discuss it with your spouse or partner, a person who has a vested interest in your well-being.
 Bad idea, in my opinion.
 Because when you are discussing your tinnitus, you are attending to it, which is precisely what you do not want to be doing.
 My suggestion would be to make "tinnitus dates" with your spouse or partner.
-Every Monday and Thursday from 6PM to 7PM (for instance), your spouse or partner agrees to be unconditionally available to you to discuss your tinnitus, should you wish to do so.
+Every Monday and Thursday from 6PM to 7PM, for instance, your spouse or partner agrees to be unconditionally available to you to discuss your tinnitus, should you wish to do so.
 This system has the added advantage that he or she will not be blind-sided by your wanting to talk about it at other times, times when he or she might have other important things to do.
 In a similar vein, your spouse or partner agrees never to bring the subject of your tinnitus up to you.
 The time for discussing your tinnitus is during your tinnitus dates, and then only if you bring up the subject.

 Internet tinnitus support boards.

 Tinnitus support boards can be a very good thing.
 They can provide information.
 They can provide understanding and reassurance.
 And they can provide camaraderie.
-But they can also potentially serve as huge external barriers to habituation.
-So participation on such boards, regardless of how well they are moderated, can be a real balancing act.
+But they can also potentially serve as external barriers to habituation.
+So participation on such boards, regardless of how well they are moderated, can be a balancing act.
 What kind of barriers, you might wonder ...

 (1) While tinnitus support boards do provide information, not all of it is good information.
 And just because a piece of information makes good sense, that does not by any means make it good information.
 If your goal is habituation, I respectfully suggest that unrecognized bad information is not going to be your greatest ally.

 (2) Tinnitus support boards tend to be dominated by individuals who have not yet overcome their tinnitus ... or they wouldn't be there in the first place.
 So you need to ask yourself how healthy it is to be continually exposed to postings from those who have not yet managed to figure out how to achieve for themselves precisely that which you desire to achieve for yourself.
 More than that, many are absolutely convinced that for one reason or another it cannot be achieved at all!
-To me, this self-defeating mindset can make for a toxic environment.
+To me, this self-defeating mindset can potentially make for a toxic environment.

 I could go on and on, but my overall message is this: Tinnitus sufferers devote enough time necessarily attending to their tinnitus as it is.
-If your ultimate goal is habituation, then in my opinion you should strictly limit the amount of time you un
+If your ultimate goal is habituation, then in my opinion you should limit the amount of time you un

 saying is that you should attempt to strike some sort of balance where such boards are concerned, lest they become external barriers blocking your own path to habituation.